+We were very pleased to review Planning Staff's report and see the emphasis they placed on preserving the integrity of this employment area and that they have recommended strongly against the approval of the conversion requests that lie within the Milliken Employment Area in Scarborough Agincourt.
 We are tired of working so hard and investing so much into our businesses and into this City and being told our businesses are valued and important to the City, only to be dealing with proposals like this that always seem to get approved.
-This is despite the acknowledgment by staff that our operations face considerable and concerning threats and conflicts when placed in close proximity to residential or other sensitive uses.
+In the past, we have seen conversion requests pushed through for approval, despite the acknowledgment by staff that our operations face considerable and concerning threats and conflicts when placed in close proximity to residential or other sensitive uses.
 There are several Class 2 & 3 industries operating in this employment area, 24 hours a day, 7 days a week and 365 days a year.
 These industries within the North Milliken Employment Area include operations like a large asphalt manufacturing plant and material processing facility, along with a 24-hour heavy equipment maintenance facility, two ready mix concrete plants, concrete material processing facility and salt depot.
 The employment area is also home to a large heavy metal fabrication facility that exports large ASME pressure vessels such as heat exchangers and reactors as well as other custom fabrications around the world, a major manufacturing facility of polymer insulators with a large global customer base mainly composed of electrical utilities, including local companies like Hydro One and Toronto Hydro, a major reinforcing steel manufacturing facility, and a large road construction company that does emergency services for the City of Toronto.
-Some of our businesses have to consider an area of influence in our ECA of 1000 metres and there is no way, if roles were reversed, that any of our businesses would gain approval to set up so close to any sensitive uses, like what is proposed for 4577 Steeles Ave and upcoming applications within this employment area that will be in even closer proximity.
+Some of our businesses have to consider an area of influence in our ECA of 1000 metres and there is no way, if roles were reversed, that any of our businesses would gain approval to set up so close to any sensitive uses, like what is proposed for the properties noted above where conversion applications are currently being reviewed and inevitable upcoming applications within this employment area that will certainly come and that will be in even closer proximity if any of these conversion requests are approved.

-We are located within a designated Provincially Significant Employment Area directly to the south-west, and within very close proximity of 4577 Steeles Avenue East which is a conversion request before you today.
+We are located within a designated Provincially Significant Employment Area within very close proximity to the properties with conversion requests in our employment area as listed above which are conversion requests before you today.
 We have brought our concerns forward to both the City and the province on multiple occasions about the importance of protecting this employment area.
 We have been down this road before with a previous regeneration area that cut into our employment area and brought along with it an application for 3 high rise residential towers that, quite frankly, do not belong.
 If they ever receive final approval for those towers, they will be incompatible with the current heavy industrial uses within our employment area.
 We warned staff then that if that development application was approved it would open the flood gates for more and here we are.
 We feel like we are fighting for our lives as businesses.
 We are told that we are being heard but then sensitive uses are still being allowed to encroach upon the North Milliken Employment Area, threatening the growth and the very viability of what is a longstanding successful area of employment.